SONIC: Spectral Optimization of Noise for Inpainting with Consistency: Introduction

+Manipulating the initial noise sample for denoising models, however, requires back-propagating through the denoising chain~\cite{ben2024d}.
+This can be costly, both in terms of compute and memory requirements.
+Thus, with larger modern models, this back-propagation is deemed impractical, making way for guidance methods~\cite{luo2024readoutguidance, he2023manifoldpreservingguideddiffusion, bansal2023universalguidancediffusionmodels} that change the denoising trajectory during runtime.
+Still, recent works~\cite{Li2025ReliableSeeds,Wang2025Seeds} have demonstrated that, already at the initial denoising step, much of the structure of the final denoised outcome is decided.
+Indeed, in \cref{fig:init_noise} we show the profound impact that the initial noise sample has on the final inpainted structure.
+Thus, the initial noise sample \emph{must} be considered.

+To consider the initial noise sample while circumventing the back-propagation problem, various methods have been proposed.
+Some choose the best initial noise sample among many~\cite{Li2025ReliableSeeds, kim2026model}, train a network to generate an ideal noise sample~\cite{ahn2026a, zhou2025golden}, or iteratively refine the noise to improve visual qualities of the output~\cite{wu2024freeinit}.
+Others formulate the problem as posterior sampling~\cite{flair, flowchef, flowdps, rout2023solvinglinearinverseproblems,Corneanu_2024_WACV, moufad2026efficient}, including a \emph{concurrent} work that drops the model Jacobian~\cite{Ronai2025FlowOpt} and performs inversion, starting from a point generated by another inversion method \cite{jiao2025uniedit}.

+In this work, we propose an inpainting method that \emph{optimizes} the initial noise sample with respect to the final generation outcome, based on two key ideas that allow \emph{practical} and \emph{stable} optimization.

-Our first contribution is an optimization strategy that \emph{linearizes} the entire denoising (flow) trajectory.
-A naive approach would be to back-propagate through the entire unrolled denoising process to the initial noise, which quickly becomes impractical due to memory and compute requirements.
-Instead, we approximate the entire denoising trajectory as a linear path, allowing us to optimize the initial seed noise \emph{without back-propagating through the denoiser}.
+\paragraph{Practical optimization through linearization.} To avoid back-propagating through the denoising chain, we propose to \emph{linearize} the entire denoising (flow) trajectory.
+A naive back-propagation through the denoising chain quickly becomes impractical due to memory and compute requirements.
+Instead, we approximate the entire denoising trajectory as a linear path, allowing us to optimize the initial noise sample \emph{without back-propagating through the denoiser}.

-Our second contribution is the critical observation that \emph{optimizing the noise must be done in the spectral domain}.
+\paragraph{Stable optimization through spectral preconditioning.} Our second contribution is the spectral preconditioning of this optimization that allows for stable convergence.
 Various works on spectral and time-based guidance scaling have hinted at this~\cite{yu2023freedomtrainingfreeenergyguidedconditional, sadat2025guidancefrequencydomainenables, Gao_2025_ICCV}---that different frequencies in the latent space have different preferences for the rate of change.
-We account for this by optimizing the initial seed noise in the spectral domain, obtaining significantly stabler optimization and convergence; see \cref{fig:freq_optimization}.
+We thus precondition the optimization so that, effectively, each frequency can converge at its preferred pace.
+Implementing this can be effectively done by moving the optimization into the spectral domain, together with the Adam~\cite{kingma2017adammethodstochasticoptimization} optimizer that would divide each parameter (now each frequency) by their second moments.
+This produces significantly more stable optimization and convergence; see \cref{fig:freq_optimization}.